NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/02_Accessible.rst

 A1.1. open, free, universal
 --------------------

-the protocol is open, free, and universally implementable
+The protocol is open, free, and universally implementable

 This means, protocol is one that is transparent, cost-free, and accessible to a wide range of users, fostering widespread adoption and collaboration in the implementation of the communication standards it defines.

-A1.2. authentication and authorization
+A1.2.
+Authentication and authorization
 --------------------

 the protocol allows for an authentication and authorization procedure, where necessary